CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 ### Features
 1. CPU Scan & Stream Compaction
 * CPU Scan: Implements a simple exclusive prefix sum using a for loop.
 * Compact Without Scan: A basic CPU method that removes zeros without relying on a scan operation.
 * Compact With Scan: A more advanced method using scan to optimize the stream compaction process.

+2. Naive GPU Scan
+* Implements a naive GPU scan algorithm based on the description in GPU Gems 3, Section 39.2.1.
+This implementation uses global memory and repeatedly swaps input/output arrays across several kernel launches.